alexwang19/alexwang19.github.io/docs/installation_docs.md

     kubectl get nodes -o json | jq -r '.items[].status.images[] | .sizeBytes' | sort -nr | head -1
     ```
 * If a new and larger image is encountered, we may need to tune the runtime scanner to accommodate the larger size.
+  * Enter new larger image size in onboarding portal(https://alexwang19.github.io./) to generate new set of helm commands based on new larger image size.
 * You can also watch for log messages with "too" that say image scans are being skipped due to size.
+  * ```
+    kubectl -n kube-system logs <agent-node-analyzer-pod-name> | grep -i too
+    ```
 * Grep all of the agent pod logs for "Error," and ensure there are no recurring errors of concern.
   * ```
     kubectl -n kube-system logs <agent-pod-name> | grep -i error